Srajit01/HPCL--Models-/README.md

 **Key Features**

-**Hydrogen Dispensing System:** Simulates and monitors hydrogen dispensing processes to ensure efficient and safe fuel distribution.
+**1) Hydrogen Dispensing System:** Simulates and monitors hydrogen dispensing processes to ensure efficient and safe fuel distribution.

-Biofuel Predictor:** Predicts biofuel production and capacity based on input data, allowing for resource planning and storage optimization.
+**2) Biofuel Predictor:** Predicts biofuel production and capacity based on input data, allowing for resource planning and storage optimization.

-**Data Transmission System:** Collects, transmits, and stores telemetry data from sensors to ThingsBoard for real-time monitoring and visualization.
+**3) Data Transmission System:** Collects, transmits, and stores telemetry data from sensors to ThingsBoard for real-time monitoring and visualization.

-**Hydrogen Production Prediction Using Linear Regression :**
+**4) Hydrogen Production Prediction Using Linear Regression :**

 This code uses linear regression to model the relationship between energy input (kWh) and hydrogen output (kg) in a hydrogen production system.
 By training the model on given data points, it predicts the amount of hydrogen produced when the energy input is 100 kWh.

-**"Arduino Sensor Data Logger for Hydrogen System".**
+**"5) Arduino Sensor Data Logger for Hydrogen System".**

 **What the Code Does:**
 The code reads data from three analog sensors connected to an Arduino (or compatible microcontroller) to monitor the temperature, pressure, and flow rate of a system, likely related to hydrogen production or dispensing.
 The sensors output analog signals, which are then converted to meaningful physical quantities (temperature in °C, pressure in bar, and flow rate in L/min).